raj7A/loom-virtual-thread/spring-boot/ReadMe.md

 # Netty vs Tomcat

-A simple POC (springboot framework based) to explore the new virtual thread (introduced in Java 22 - Project loom) , and compare its performance with project reactor (asynch framework).
+A simple springboot framework based POC to explore the new virtual thread (introduced in Java 22 - Project loom) , and compare its performance with project reactor (asynch/concurrency).

 ### About the modules :
     1. netty-server  - Spring boot based netty server that uses webflux - sleep induced delay